thearn/game-of-life/README.md

 ```
 End the program using a keyboard interrupt (ctrl-c).

-The state of the grid is stored in a 2D binary array.
+The game grid is encoded as a simple `m` by `n` array (default 100x100 in the code) of zeros and ones.
-The rules of the game (basically computing the sum of all 8 elements of the
+In game of life, a state transition is determined for each pixel by looking at the 8 pixel values all around it, and counting how many of them are "alive", then applying some rules based that number.
+Since the "alive" or "dead" states are just encoded as 1 or 0, this is equivalent to summing up the values of all 8 neighbors.

-array surrounding each element) is implemented using fast FFT based convolution.
+If you want to do this for all pixels in a single shot, this is equivalent to computing the [2D convolution](http://en.wikipedia.org/wiki/Convolution) between the game state array and the matrix [[1,1,1],[1,0,1],[1,1,1]].
+Convolution is an operation that basically applies that matrix as a "stencil" at every position around the game grid array, and sums up the values according to the values in that stencil.
+And convolution can be very efficiently computed using the FFT, thanks to the [Fourier Convolution Theorem](http://en.wikipedia.org/wiki/Convolution_theorem).

 One side effect: the convolution using FFT implicitly involves periodic
 boundary conditions, so the game grid is "wrapped" around itself (like in Pacman, or Mario Bros.
 2).